Actimia/elements/README.md

     - Wool is better
     - Kevlar is the strongest
  - Handle
-    - More/harder to get materials can be used for sights/balancers/etc.
+    - More/harder to get materials can be used for slots for sight/balancer/etc.
  - Arrows are similar, but focuses on different tips.
 Probably not expendable.
     - Tips
          - Iron tips are cheap